-Farmers sue Washington state over COVID-19 rules for migrant workers
+Farmers sue state over COVID-19 rules for migrant workers

 “We want farm workers to get the medical care they need.
 But doctors – not the state – should direct the appropriate level of care,” Stuhlmiller said.

-The lawsuit also contends that:
+The lawsuit also contended that:

-—Requiring 20-minute access to emergency services and one-hour access to an emergency room with a ventilator is largely impossible in many rural and isolated areas.
+—Requiring 20-minute access to emergency services and one hour access to an emergency room with a ventilator is largely impossible in many rural and isolated areas.

-—Restricting occupancy of registered farmworker housing even after workers have been vaccinated is not based on science and is economically ruinous for farmers by limiting their workforce to 50%.
-“Farmers cannot stay in business if they can only employ and house half their workforce even after they are vaccinated,” said plaintiff Dan Fazio, executive director of Washington Farm Labor Association (wafla), which represents employers of seasonal workers around the country.
+—Restricting occupancy of registered farmworker housing even after workers have been vaccinated is not based on science and is economically ruinous for farmers by limiting their workforce to 50 percent.
+“Farmers cannot stay in business if they can only employ and house half their workforce even after they are vaccinated,” said plaintiff Dan Fazio, executive director of wafla, which represents employers of seasonal workers around the country.

 Farmers face steep financial penalties for not meeting these regulations, the lawsuit said.